DevopsAde/Devops_Project/Implementing Load Balancers with Nginx/README.md

 The comprehensive load balancing capabilities in NGINX enables you to build a high optimized application delivery network.

 When you insert NGINXas a load balancer in front of your application and server, it increases your website's efficiency,

 performance, and reliability.
 NGINX helps in maximizing customer satisfaction and return on IT investments.

 <span style="color:red">setting up a basic load balancer</span>

+<span style="color:red">red texto</span>